vdemeester/home/README.md

 # What is `home`

+Veritas is the declarative configuration of my servers, desktops and laptops.
+This project is based on the NixOS operating system and uses home-manager to manage my dotfiles, for both NixOS and non-NixOS hosts (like WSL).

-This repository is the monorepo for my personal tools and infrastructure.
-It containers my dotfiles, some tools and scripts.
-It is mainly based on `nix` and =home-manager=some shell script and maybe sometimes ansible — especially on non-NixOS system.
+This repository is the monorepo for my personal tools and the declarative configuration of my servers, desktops and laptops.
+It is based on the NixOS operating system and `home-manager` (and some scripts) to manage my dotfiles, for both NixOS and non-NixOS hosts (like Fedora, …).

-The goal of is repository is to be able to have a way to setup dotfiles and packages in *one go*, sharing those configuration between multiple computers.
-The documentation part is using (or *will*) `org-mode` following principles of "literate programming": a combination of ordinary language and inline code blocks.

-On idea is also to try to do something like "[Leveraging disposability for exploration](https://willschenk.com/articles/2020/leveraging_disposability_for_exploration/)", aka "how to play around without leaving a mess".
-I'll try my best to make everything reproducible and easily testable without making *a mess*.
-Nix/NixOS should help with that…
+It is fully reproducible (utilizing [niv](https://github.com/nmattia/niv)) and position-independent, meaning there is no moving around of `configuration.nix`.
+For the configurations' entry points see the individual [systems](systems), as well as [default.nix](default.nix).

 This will be a all-time work-in-progress, so please beware that things might change dramatically or even not working anymore 😛.

-See [`./tasks.org`](./tasks.md) for the *work-in-progress* — and there is **a lot of work-in-progress** 👼.

 <a id="h:e289aa81-d0ec-49a0-ba94-933e85d4ee8c"></a>